News, Media and Resources

 - The site is adjacent to existing waste infrastructure, including a landfill to the north and a waste processing facility to the east.

 - The site is situated in an existing industrialised area.

 - It is close to major roads, the M7 Motorway and the M4 Motorway – reducing the impact on local traffic.

 - Residents and special land uses in the surrounding areas of different locations were considered.
 The site is located in the Western Sydney Parklands and is aligned with planned use as a waste and recycling precinct.
 The nearest residential areas are approximately 1 kilometre away.

 - It is located on land where energy-from-waste development is permissible under State law.

-Additional infrastructure costs such as water and high voltage electricity lines are also important when selecting a site.
-The site is in close proximity to this infrastructure.
+- Accessibility to infrastructure such as water and high voltage electricity lines are also important when selecting a site.
+This site is close to this infrastructure.

 Transporting waste long distances is impractical and not sustainable.
 Waste needs to be managed in a way that is:

 - environmentally sustainable,